-Welcome emails, order confirmations, password resets: your users and customers need them, and you want to make sure they get them.
-A transactional email service provider is what helps you deliver crucial emails like the types we listed above—but how do you choose the right provider for your business?
+Welcome emails, password resets, order confirmation messages: your users and customers need them, and you want to make sure they get them.
+A transactional email service provider is what helps you send crucial emails like the types we listed above—but how do you choose the right provider for your business?

-6 of the best transactional email providers in 2022 #
+6 of the best transactional email services in 2023 #

 Click to see it →

-Are you looking for a deep dive?
-Here’s a list of the most popular email service providers that can handle your transactional emails, along with a breakdown of the pros and cons of each service:
+And if you're looking for a deep dive, here’s a list of the most popular email service providers that can handle your transactional emails, along with a breakdown of the pros and cons of each:

-When Postmark’s email delivery service launched in 2009, it focused on transactional email only—and for more than a decade, Postmark stuck with that focus.
+When Postmark (hi 👋) launched its email delivery service in 2009, it focused on transactional email only—and for more than a decade, we stuck with that focus.
 So trust us when we say that the team at Postmark knows how to please developers looking for a transactional email service: our customers love the tool for the blazing-fast (and reliable) delivery, outstanding customer service, and straightforward documentation that makes integrating Postmark a breeze.

 Since 2020, Postmark also sends promotional and bulk emails—but because those are sent via a completely separate sending infrastructure, the quality of Postmark’s transactional email delivery remains top-notch.